bedops/bedops/docs/content/reference/file-management/compression/unstarch.rst

   $ unstarch --archive-timestamp example.starch
   2013-01-17T13:44:54-0800

-.. note:: Some option calls will not work with legacy v1.x archives.
-If you have v1.x archives, use the :ref:`starchcat` utility to upgrade older archives to Starch v2 files, which get updated attributes.
+.. note:: Some option calls will not work with legacy v1.x or v2.0 archives.
+If you have a v1.x or v2.0 archive, use the :ref:`starchcat` utility to upgrade older archives to Starch v2.1 files, which will recalculate and make all attributes available.

 .. |--| unicode:: U+2013   .. en dash
 .. |---| unicode:: U+2014  .. em dash, trimming surrounding whitespace